Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose reactive coaching if:

-You're in active conflict and don't know how to repair
+You're in active conflict and don't know how to repair it

-4. Short-Term vs. Long-Term Engagement
+Dimension 4: Short-Term vs. Long-Term Engagement

 What level of commitment are you ready for?